lwasser/python-ecology/03-data-types-and-format.md

 dtype('int64')

-Int 64, is a 64 bit integer.

-We can use the `dat.dtypes` command to view the data type for each column in a DataFrame.
+The type `Int 64` tells us that python is storing each value within this column as a 64 bit integer.
+We can use the `dat.dtypes` command to view the data type for each column in a DataFrame (all at once).

 	surveys_df.dtypes

-which gives **output**:
+which **returns**:

 ```
 record_id      int64